Due dates for current/returning/transfer students: March 1st for fall admission

 Providing a letter of support from a faculty member is strongly recommended.
 The application

-will be reviewed by the CBAT Honors-in-Discipline Director and the Honors-in-Discipline
+will be reviewed by the CBAT Honors-in-Discipline Departmental Coordinator for your

-faculty committee.
-In addition, the CBAT HID Director and the Honors Committee reserve
+academic area of interest and a faculty committee.
+In addition, the CBAT HID Departmental

 Students may apply only twice for admission to the HID program; further applications will not be considered.